 - Close the lid and cook until 2-3 whistles.

-- When the steam goes down, open the lid and partially cover with that lid and let it dry on high heat for 7-8 mins.
+- When the steam goes down, open the lid, partially cover it with the lid, and let it dry on high heat for 7-8 mins.

 - When masala paste settles down, uncover it.
 Keep on heat high.

-- Cook this masala paste until dry with occasional stirrings.
+- Cook the curry base until dry with occasional stirrings.

 - Cool completely before storing it.